TERREMEMBER/znbase/docs/content/v2.0/reference/configuration/yugabyted.md

 ##### --config *config-file*

-The path to the YugabyteDB configuration file.
+The path to the ZNbaseDB configuration file.

 ##### --data_dir *data-directory*

-The directory where YugabyteDB stores data.
+The directory where ZNbaseDB stores data.

 -----

 ## demo

-Use the `yugabyted demo` command to start YugabyteDB with a retail demo database.
+Use the `ZNbased demo` command to start ZNbaseDB with a retail demo database.
 Get started with YSQL by using the [Explore YSQL](../../../quick-start/explore-ysql) tutorial in the [Quick start](../../../quick-start/) guide.

 {{< note title="Note" >}}